gimlet-io/gimlet-documentation/src/pages/docs/index.md

 ---
 title: Welcome to the Gimlet universe!
-description: Turn your cluster into an application platform built on open standards.
-Deploy without the steep learning curve.
-100% open-source.
+description: Gimlet is a deployment tool built on Kubernetes to make the deploy, preview and rollback workflows accessible to everyone.
 ---

 Gimlet is a deployment tool built on Kubernetes to make the deploy, preview and rollback workflows accessible to everyone.